treeverse/lakeFS/docs/howto/hooks/lua.md

 Deletes the object at the given key
 `path_uri` - A valid Azure blob storage uri in the form of `https://myaccount.blob.core.windows.net/mycontainer/myblob`

+### `azure/abfss_transform_path(path)`

+Transform an HTTPS Azure URL to a ABFSS scheme.
+Used by the delta_exporter function to support Azure Unity catalog use cases
+`path` - A valid Azure blob storage URL in the form of `https://myaccount.blob.core.windows.net/mycontainer/myblob`

 ### `crypto`

 ### `crypto/aes/encryptCBC(key, plaintext)`